daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Step 4**
 Create certs

 Next, we will generate a self-signed certificate for serving the application over HTTPS.
 While this would not be appropriate for a production app, it is sufficient for a test deployment.
-Any certificate used for serving HTTPS must have either a Common Name (CN) or a Subject Alternative Name (SAN) that matches the hostname used to reach it.
-Note that the CN passed for the subject is set to `example.datica-dev.com`, matching the CNAME record that we just created and the hostname that is set on the ingress resource.
+Any certificate used for serving HTTPS must have either a Common Name (CN) or a Subject Alternative Name (SAN) that matches the host name used to reach it.
+Note that the CN passed for the subject is set to `example.datica-dev.com`, matching the CNAME record that we just created and the host name that is set on the ingress resource.

 ```sh
 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout example-key.pem -out example-cert.pem -subj "/CN=example.datica-dev.com/O=datica-dev"